mauriciovigolo/keycloak-angular/docs/docs/en/README.md

 - Greater community supporting issues on the adapter, so it tends to be a more mature and secure implementation.
 - Implemented by Keycloak community and Red Hat.

-> ⚠️ Note: The version of keycloak-js may always be overriden in your project.
+> ⚠️ - The version of keycloak-js may always be overriden in your project.
 To do so, you will need to install the required package as: `npm i --save keycloak-js@<version>`.
 Be aware that you may face some issues related to this custom installed version, since keycloak-angular is tested with the keycloak-js version as described on the package.json file.

 ## Features